Imagine driving down a serpentine mountain road, with turquoise Adriatic Sea shining bright in the distance - Welcome to Budva!

 The furthest corner of the old town is occupied by a Citadel.
 For entrance, an admission fee is collected.
 There’s a ”balcony” in the front tip of the citadel to take unforgettable pictures of your holiday, or to enjoy the great view to Sveti Nikola island.
 For the same entrance fee, you also get access to a small library.

 During the summer months, the town turns into a theatre as the Budva Theatre City Festival is opened.
 This traditional festival has been ongoing for 20 years.
 There is a big number of performances by domestic and international artists in such fascinating scenery – picturesque squares, churches, ancient basilica, which are all at the very heart of the Old Town.

 Museum of the Town of Budva

-This museum originates back to 1962 as it started to compose archaeological collections of materials, discovered on the excavations between 1957 and 1958.
+This museum originates back to 1962 as it started to compile the archaeological collections of materials, discovered on the excavations between 1957 and 1958.
 The discoveries were exceptionally valuable and rich after an earthquake in 1979, resulting in 2,500 historical artifacts from the Budva necropolis.
-The massive collection of artifacts from Illyrian, Greek, Roman and Byzantine Slavic times are now on display in over 4 stories in the museum for the visitors to admire.
+This massive collection of artifacts from Illyrian, Greek, Roman and Byzantine Slavic times are now on display in over 4 stories in the museum for the visitors to admire.

 The 1,6-kilometer-long narrow gravel beach, Slovenska Plaza, begins by the Old Town and Dukley Marina and covers the entire Budva bay.
 The narrow promenade adjacent to the beach contains a wide selection of restaurants, which are open all day but get busy later in evenings – by sunset at the latest.